otaviojava/money-api-book/en/chapter2_1.md

 Another option is to install the project from source.
 This requires having Git and maven installed as well as Java 8.

-Download the source of  javamoney-parent, to do it run this command:
+Clone the source of  javamoney-parent using the following command:

 ```
 git clone https://github.com/JavaMoney/javamoney-parent.git
 ```

-Get in the folder:
+Switch to the containing folder:

 ```
 cd javamoney-parent
 ```

-Compile the source and install, in this case the test will skipped:
+Compile the source and install it, the tests will be skipped in this case:

 ```
 mvn clean install -Dmaven.test.skip
 ```

-Done, the next step will install the Moneta from source.
+Done!
+The next step will be to install **Moneta** from source.

-Download the source of  Moneta, to do it run this command:
+Clone Moneta's source to your local machine:

 ```
 git clone git@github.com:JavaMoney/jsr354-ri.git
 ```

-Get in the folder:
+Switch to the containing folder:
 ```
 cd jsr354-ri
 ```

-Compile the source and install, in this case the test will skipped:
+Compile the source and install it, the tests will be skipped in this case:

 ```
 mvn clean install -Dmaven.test.skip
 ```
 Done, the code was compiled and installed on local repository.
-On this book will use the master from github repository, so is recommend be installed locally.
-To get the source used as sample on this cook book access:  [https://github.com/otaviojava/money-api-book-samples](https://github.com/otaviojava/money-api-book-samples).
+On this book Done, the code was compiled and installed on your local machine.
+In this book we will be using the master from Github repository, so we recommend  installing locally.
+The source of  samples used in this book is available on Github [https://github.com/otaviojava/money-api-book-samples](https://github.com/otaviojava/money-api-book-samples).